 The COVID-19 outbreak undeniably changed the UK recruitment sector.
 But how much of the upheaval was long-term?
 And what did / can recruiters do to continue to survive?

 We take a look at the changes that impacted UK recruitment and how we need to continue to adapt.

-What’s the Situation for UK Recruitment Now?
+What was the Situation for UK Recruitment then?

-While jobs in hospitality and recruitment suffer, workers in healthcare, pharmaceuticals, and life sciences are in more demand than ever.
-Roles that can be carried out remotely, like software and marketing jobs, are also less likely to be affected.
+As a result, UK recruitment saw its biggest decline since the 2009 economic crash.
+Some recruitment sectors were hit harder than others, with jobs in hospitality and recruitment suffering, however workers in healthcare, pharmaceuticals, and life sciences were in more demand than ever.
+Roles that could be carried out remotely, like software and marketing jobs, were also less likely affected.

 UK Recruitment: The New Normal